hassantahhan/iamcanary/README.md

 The total cost of the Lambda function is estimated to be less than $1 USD/month, when the Lambda and CloudWatch free usage tiers are not included.

 ## Output
 The Lambda function will stop execution and throw an exception when the canary test fails for any of the principal actions provided.
 Consider triggering the Lambda function periodically, creating a CloudWatch alarm for the lambda function error metric, and configuring a notification event when the canary test fails such as an email message.
-For the IAM canary test to be effective, you need to automate both the test run and failure response.
+For the IAM canary test to be effective, you need to automate both the test run and failure response.<br/>

 The serverless.yml file is provided to help you automatically configure these three steps with default values.
 When deploying using the serverless.yml file, you need to update the principals_actions_json variable to match your requirements and also include your notification email address.